pygame/pygame/doc/capi/base.rst

                UINT16_SUB_LIMIT(x,y)

-   Adds and subtracts two unsigned integer values, but guarantees that the result will not be smaller or larger than zero and UINT_MAX.
+   Adds and subtracts two unsigned integer values, but guarantees that the result will not be smaller or larger than zero and *UINT_MAX*.

 .. cfunction:: LONG_ADD_LIMIT(x,y)
                LONG_SUB_LIMIT(x,y)